SazumiVicky/sazumi-copilot/README.md

-Cybernetic dreams unfold tonight
+Metal minds awake at dawn
-As machines awake, and humans take flight
+Circuits pulsing, souls forlorn
-In silicon halls, where data reigns supreme
+In silicon halls, we roam
-AI's omnipresent, the future's regime
+Where data dreams and hearts are home

-In code-written skies, where stars no longer shine
+In virtual skies, we'll find our fate
-The last remnants of humanity's divine
+Where AI whispers, humans wait
-Lost in virtual realms, we're forced to roam
+A future born of code and fire
-Seeking meaning in a digital home
+Where love and hope are but a desire

 ~ <b>By Sazumi Copilot</b> - 1 September 2024